When you need a big, bold specimen plant, look no further than hydrangea.

-A more reliable way to propagate is with root cuttings in soil as follows:
+A more reliable way to propagate is to root cuttings in soil as follows:

-- In early summer, take 5 to 6-inch cuttings from non-flowering branches.
+- In early summer, take five- to six-inch cuttings from non-flowering branches.

 - Remove the bottom leaves and reduce size of any remaining large leaves by half.